D1Asif/insta-scraper/README.md

 # Insta Scraper
+This is a web scraper that scrapes images from Instagram based on keyword

+## How it works
-This is an instagram scraper.
-The scraper logs in with instagram username and password and then searches the keywords in the search input box.
-Upon search result, the scraper scrolls through and collect the image urls.
+The app receives the keyword from the user.
+After that it logs in with instagram username and password and then searches the keywords in the search input box.
+When search result appears, the scraper scrolls through the page and collect the image urls.
 Finally exports the images to a csv file.

 ## Technologies
 Python, Selenium, Pandas etc